 (FYI: There are instructional videos by the millions on YouTube.
 Simply search for what you want to learn about and watch the miracle of the internet occur!)

-As much as I LOVE old information, you may find another video more informative.
+As much as I LOVE old information, you may find this video on how an internal combustion engine works more informative.

 The crankshaft turns, starting the whole process.
 As the crank turns, the piston is drawn down, pulling in whatever is available to it.
 The air and fuel is pulled in through the valve, then it starts upward on the compression stroke.
 Just before the top of the compression stroke, the spark plug ignites the mixture, pushing the piston down, thus turning the crankshaft.

 At this point, the piston is lifted by the crankshaft, pushing the (partially) burned fuel out of the chamber through the exhaust valve and out the tail pipe.

 That’s the whole process, but there are a lot of sensors used in modern engines that are used to meter or adjust the “air-fuel ratio” or AFR.
 They are located everywhere through the system, from your air filter all the way to the muffler.
 Now, we’re going to start with the process of explaining it all and how they all work together to make your engine run.